secretstartups/handbook/finance/expenses/index.html.md

 </div>

 ## Co-Working Space
-- Coworking space is reimbursable for monthly space or up to 5 single days in a month.
+- Coworking space is reimbursable for monthly space and one-off days during business travel.
 - $700.00 Limit per month.
 - TThe space should be located within a commutable distance of the Team Member’s primary residence in their country of employment, with exception to One-off days (day passes) if the Team Member is traveling for business.
 This is for tax reasons.
 - Coworking space is not reimbursable while on personal travel.